 Access to campus by parents and visitors is by appointment only during school hours.
 For events including Athletics or Performing Arts, parents are required to observe all on-campus spectator policies.

 We are providing each student with a clip-on hand sanitizer that can be refilled during the day.

 *Policies subject to changes based on updated guidelines from public health experts, federal and state agencies, and local medical experts.

-If a student or faculty/staff member or a visitor on our campus is COVID-19 symptomatic, the school and the Health Room nurses will follow the health and communication protocols below based on CDC and local public health guidelines.
+If a student or faculty/staff member or a visitor on our campus is COVID-19 symptomatic, the school and the Health Room nurses will follow health and communication protocols based on CDC and local public health guidelines.

-The School’s four nurses, Anne Smyth, RN; Emily Rusniak, RN; Smita Sawyer, RN; and Lisa O’Neal, MSN, MS, BSN, BA, ACNP-BC, ANP-BC, will assist our efforts in keeping our community healthy and safe.
+The School’s four nurses, Anne Smyth, RN; Emily Rusniak, RN; Smita Sawyer, RN; and Lisa O’Neal, MSN, MS, BSN, BA, ACNP-BC, ANP-BC, assist our efforts in keeping our community healthy and safe.
 We have expanded and renovated the Health Room to include an isolation room and better use of space.

 We are tripling our day-time custodial presence on campus during school hours.
 We have expanded our internal custodial team with subcontracted professionals, to provide additional support and expertise.
 In addition, we have taken the following measures: